 Now called the Andaz West Hollywood, you can stay and enjoy some of the memories.
 The balconies have been enclosed so you won’t be able to throw TVs out the window anymore!

 Location: 2108 Laurel Canyon Blvd, Los Angeles, CA 90046, USA (Map)

 Just up from Sunset Strip, the Canyon Country store was the local store for Laurel Canyon residents.
 Featuring local produce and a cafe, the store remains a magnet for music history buffs.

-Eric Burdon (The Animals), David Byrne, Alice Cooper, David Crosby, Micky Dolenz, Cass Elliot, Fabian, Glenn Frey, Jackson Brown, Jimi Hendrix, Chris Hillman, Anthony Kiedis, Carol King, Robby Krieger, Ray Manzerek, John Mayall, Peter Tork, Brian Wilson and Neil Young.
+Eric Burdon (The Animals), David Byrne, Alice Cooper, David Crosby, Micky Dolenz, Cass Elliot, Fabian, Glenn Frey, Jackson Brown, Jimi Hendrix, Chris Hillman, Anthony Kiedis, Carol King, Robby Krieger, Ray Manzarek, John Mayall, Peter Tork, Brian Wilson, and Neil Young.

 Our House was written by Graham Nash about the cottage he shared with Joni.
-‘Ladies of the Canyon’ was written by Joni about the neighbourhood, whilst John Phillips wrote Twelve Thirty (Young Girls Are Coming to the Canyon), the last great single for The Mama’s and Papas.
+‘Ladies of the Canyon’ was written by Joni about the neighborhood, whilst John Phillips wrote Twelve Thirty (Young Girls Are Coming to the Canyon), the last great single for The Mamas and Papas.

 Mama Cass (Elliot) was for a time ‘the queen’ of Laurel Canyon acting as introducer and matchmaker to Crosby, Nash, Stills and Joni Mitchell.

 Blue guitarist John Mayall spent time in the Canyon, after recording ‘Blues from Laurel Canyon’ based on visits to the area.